klyshko/klyshko.github.io/_pages/cv.md

 * **Graduate Research and Teaching Assistant**, [University of Massachusetts Lowell](https://faculty.uml.edu//vbarsegov/); Lowell, MA, USA — Sept 2015 – May 2017
     - Developed a CUDA-accelerated scientific software package for simulating microtubule dynamics, a critical chemotherapeutic target (peer-reviewed publication).
+    - Carried out ML analysis of the simulated data to find the critical parameters of the dynamic process.
     - Conducted multi-scale computer modeling of cellular division processes, providing insights into error correction mechanisms during mitosis.
     - Led the deployment and maintenance of the GPU-cluster at the Massachusetts Green High Performance Computing Center, ensuring high availability and performance.